 7. Proper amount of outside air

-Today, a large proportion of smaller and medium-sized non-residential buildings do not have an automated, mechanical fresh air supply.
-It is often assumed that from time to time, users ventilate by opening a window.
+Today, a large proportion of small and medium-sized non-residential buildings do not have an automated, mechanical fresh air supply.
+It is often assumed that, from time to time, users ventilate by opening a window.
 If this does not occur, the concentration of infectious aerosols can greatly increase.
-A ventilation system with central air conditioning is therefore part of the minimum standard equipment when planning a new building or renovation.
-Many countries have issued recommended or mandated standards on mechanical ventilation in commercial buildings and required minimum air-exchange rates, depending on the type of building and the number of occupants (for example ASHRAE 62.1 Ventilation requirements).
+A ventilation system with central air conditioning is therefore part of the minimum standard equipment to supply healthy indoor air when planning a new building or renovation.
+Many countries have issued recommended or mandated standards on mechanical ventilation in commercial buildings, as well as required minimum air exchange rates depending on the type of building and number of occupants (for example ASHRAE 62.1 Ventilation requirements).
 Other considerations focus on poor inner-city air quality in many countries.
-Ideally, outside air variables are measured before air is mechanically introduced into a building.
-An automated system can supply more outside air when pollution levels from traffic and industry are low and return to the minimum required ventilation rates when pollution levels increase.
+Ideally, outside air variables are measured before the air is mechanically introduced into a building.
+An automated system can supply more outside air when pollution levels from traffic and industry are low, and return to the minimum required ventilation rates when pollution levels increase.

 Requirements for Building Technology from a Medical Doctor’s Perspective

 Dr. Walter Hugentobler is an academic and medical advisor with 30 years of expertise in the reciprocal relation of indoor air quality, buildings, and health.
 In his presentation, he gives a prescription for a diversified, balanced and healthy microbiome in resident and office buildings.
 His wish list to an HVAC company in the interest of maintaining the health of building occupants confirms Belimo's contributions to healthy indoor air.